Chile Relleno is a classic Mexican dish made with green peppers stuffed with melty cheese, dipped in batter, and fried to golden perfection.

 Variations

 - Poblano Peppers: Poblano peppers are an alternative to Anaheim peppers.
-They are a nice, mild Mexican pepper that tastes just a as delicious.
+They are a nice, mild Mexican pepper that tastes just as delicious.
 However, poblano peppers are larger, so they may need more filling and batter.

 More Favorite Mexican Recipes